chetechy/Checksum-Verification/README.md

 Specifically, you must address the following rubric criteria:

 Algorithm Cipher: Recommend an appropriate encryption algorithm cipher that avoids collisions.
-a.
-To do so, review the scenario and the Java Security Standard Algorithm Names, which is a standard list of algorithm ciphers provided by Oracle.
+a) To do so, review the scenario and the Java Security Standard Algorithm Names, which is a standard list of algorithm ciphers provided by Oracle.
 b.
 Document your recommendation in the template provided.

 Justification: Justify your reasoning for the recommended algorithm cipher that avoids collisions.